jonespm/caliper-python/README.md

 `CONTRIBUTING.md` for more information.

 **Testing**.
 When you work with the source bundle, we include tests in the `tests` directory.
 In general, whenever you might make changes to code in `caliper`, you should run the fixture tests.
-From the source repo's top-level directory, use `tox` to run all the tests on Python 2.7, Python 3.7, PyPy, and PyPy3.
+From the source repo's top-level directory, use `tox` to run all the tests on Python 3.7, 3.8 (dev), and PyPy3.

 Before you can run the tests, you will also need a copy of the Caliper fixtures (see below).